droshux/cardfinity/docs/RULES.md

 This game is for two players, each player has a deck of 40 to 60 cards.
 There are two types of cards, "spell cards" and "monster cards".

-Each card has a list of "families", tags that can be used to [select groups of cards](/docs/ATOMS.md#filters).
-Families are written surrounded by quotes, in a comma separated list.
-If there are no families `N/A` must be written.
-For
+A card *may* have a list of "families", tags that can be used to [select groups of cards](/docs/ATOMS.md#filters).
-example: `"Beast", "Machine"` or `N/A`.
+A comma separated list of families is written in brackets and the families surrounded by quotes.
+For example: `("Beast", "Machine")`.
 The families are written after the rest of the card definition.

 There are four important locations for each player:
 1. The Deck: your [health](#deckout-and-damage) and resources.
 At the start of